UA Forest Hills Twin Theatre

 10 people favorited this theater

-After seven decades of showing movies, the theater was sold, along with the Midway Theatre, by United Artists to a local developer in 1998.
+After seven decades of showing movies, the theatre was sold, along with the Midway Theatre, by United Artists to a local developer in 1998.

-On August 28, 1999, the Duane Reade opened, with the theatre’s facade restored.
-The original building beyond the facade was demolished for construction of the Duane Reade drugstore.
+On August 28, 1999, the Duane Reade opened, with the theatre’s façade restored.
+The original building beyond the façade was demolished for construction of the Duane Reade drugstore.
 In July 2015 a Buffalo Wild Wings restaurant opened in the upper section of the front of the building.
+The closed down on October 31, 2020.

 The project was given a local design award – ostensibly for the meticulously preserved exterior.
 The interior, however, is now part of Forest Hills' history.